 It was, as I find, a term of that arrangement that all the Libyan Bank's transactions should pass through New York.
 Although not mentioned in the correspondence by which agreement was ultimately reached, this had plainly been a requirement of Bankers Trust throughout the later stages of the negotiations, and I conclude that it was tacitly accepted by the Libyan Bank.
-It was virtually an essential feature of the system: Bankers Trust New York would know about and rely on the credit balance in London in deciding what payments could be made from New York; they might be exposed to risk if the balance in London could be reduced without their knowledge.
-It was argued that such a term is not to be found in the pleadings of Bankers Trust; but in my judgment it is, in paragraph 3(4)(v) of the re-re-amended points of defence.
+It was virtually an essential feature of the system: Bankers Trust New York would know about and rely on the credit balance in London in deciding what payments could be made from New York; they might be exposed to risk if the balance in London could be reduced without their knowledge. ...
 There remains an important question whether the managed account arrangement was irrevocable, or whether it could be determined.
 I shall consider that later.

 The second stage ran from December 1980 to November 1985.
 Before very long Bankers Trust took the view that the remuneration which they received from the relationship, in the form of an interest-free balance of between U.S.\$500,000 and U.S.\$599,999 in New York, was insufficient reward for their services.
 On 15 March 1983 they proposed an increase in the peg balance to \$1.5m.
 Negotiations continued for a time but without success.
-By 15 March 1984 Bankers Trust had formed the view that the Libyan Bank would not agree to an increase in the peg balance; so, on 3 April 1984, they decided unilaterally on a different method of increasing the profitability of the relationship for Bankers Trust; and it was put into effect on 17 April.
+By 15 March 1984 Bankers Trust had formed the view that the Libyan Bank would not agree to an increase in the peg balance; so, on 3 April 1984, they decided unilaterally on a different method of increasing the profitability of the relationship for Bankers Trust; and it was put into effect on 17 April....